FidgetCube/HackTheBox_writeups/sherlocks/lockpick/readme.md

 This function performs a series of checks and actions with the high level summary as follows;
 + It attempts to open the object passed in at argument 1 (`/forela-criticaldata/`), as a directory, and if that doesn't fail, it then steps into further checks
 + The function then compares objects (files) against a hardcoded list of filetypes, if the object matches the file type, it then it is passed to another function called `encrypt_file`
 + `encrypt_file` takes 2 arguments, a file is passed in as argument 1 and argument 2 contains the suspicious string (suspected encryption key) identified before

+QUESTION 7:
+Which of the following file extensions is not targeted by the malware? .txt, .sql,.ppt, .pdf, .docx, .xlsx, .csv, .json, .xml `.ppt`

 ![image](https://github.com/user-attachments/assets/0f47dddd-2fc0-4b30-9da2-345a7e9ab19e)